Benefits of college internships

 Have you ever wondered if a college internship is worth the time and commitment?

-The short answer is a resounding ”yes,” according to Lamark Shaw, director of Career Services at Daemen College.
+The short answer is a resounding ”yes,” according to Lamark Shaw, director of Career Services at Daemen University.

 In fact, there are many benefits of college internships that can add to your education, and, in turn, lead to a career.